THE SIEGE OF 1566

-For the arrival of the Turkish army, approximately 1500 Hungarian and Rác (Serbian) infantrymen and cavaliers and 600 German infantrymen gathered in Gyula.
+For the arrival of the Ottoman army, approximately 1500 Hungarian and Rác (Serbian) infantrymen and cavaliers and 600 German infantrymen gathered in Gyula.
 Their artillery was limited compared to the size of the enemy; they only had 22 different calibre cannons and howitzers at their disposal.
 The defenders of Gyula could not expect any help from the far away Habsburg territories.

+K erecsényi was able to protect the town for a few days because of the high standing Fehér (white) Körös River, however, on the 6th of July, he set fire to the town and receded back into the outer (Hussar) castle.
 The siege of the Hussar castle started on the 11th of July.
-The battering-train was breaking the planks of the outer castle from four different locations, in the meantime filling up the defensive trenches with sticks and soil.
+The siege artillery was breaking the planks of the outer castle from four different locations, in the meantime filling up the defensive trenches with sticks and soil.
 They brought the soil out from underneath the damaged bastions, replacing it with wood so that they can set fire in order to destroy them.

 The defenders were able to damage the attackers quite severely but they themselves suffered major losses.
 Three of their old cannons were blown up, and the howitzer in the tower of the inner castle was destroyed by the battering-train.
 In this part of the battle, the first Hungarian officer was lost.
-Lieutenant Demeter Ocsárovics was injured on the forehead by a shell.
+Lieutenant Demeter Olcsárovics was injured on the forehead by a shell.
 From this, he got a blood infection and died within a few days.

 F ollowing the unsuccessful attack, the Pasha changed tactics.
 He ordered the protective planks to be shot from the side so that the clay sticking can be damaged, then he set fire to the exposed beams thus creating gaps within the planks.

-During the retreat, the defender s could barely get into the inner castle; they were unable to completely destroy the bridges on the water trench behind them.
+The pasha’s calculations were correct.
+Kerecsényi had to give up the outer castle.
+During the retreat, the defenders could barely get into the inner castle; they were unable to completely destroy the bridges on the water trench behind them.

-In spite of this, the defenders’ situation was becoming more and more oblique.
+I n spite of this, the defenders’ situation was becoming more and more oblique.
 Either on the 18th or 19th of August, they were forced back into the gothic brick castle.
 The next day Kerecsényi asked for a ceasefire even though a lot of the defenders did not agree with this idea.
 Lukács Jász, warder, and János Ghiczy challenged the captain on this, reminding him of the oath he made to defend the castle.